Seamse/ci-project-five/README.md

   This was fixed with the help of [Stackoverflow](https://stackoverflow.com/questions/53695359/collapsing-navbar-moves-uncollapsable-items-away-from-navbar)
   * Deleting items from shopping cart was done using pop, which caused the interesting effect of adding back in the previously deleted product when more than one item was deleted in a row.
   This was fixed by saving the session again after popping, so it wouldn't reset back to the previous one.
+  * Though the front-end indicated shipping to be €12,- and this is also the amount which was charged, the back-end calculated €200,- for the shipping costs.
+I had accidentally set the backend to use the "free_delivery_from" amount (which is €200,-) as the shipping cost rather than "standard_delivery".
+This has now been corrected.

 * Unsolved bugs
   * Sorting works as expected in the shop directly.
 However when going to the shop through one of the bottom landing page links (wines, sparkling or other), the sort button will cause all products to appear on the page again, rather than only sorting the selection.
   This still has to be fixed in future.
   * Rating on the products page is still a mock-up, rather than the actual customer rating which is visible on the product detail page.
-  * Though the add post button has been added to the Winery Gazette page for super users, it currently leads to a 404 error page.

 ## Deployment
 This project was deployed using Code Institute's mock terminal for Heroku.